Snow Plowing / Emergency Routes

 - Use snow tires or chains when necessary.

-- Do not push the snow into City streets or other right-of-ways.
+- Do not push the snow into City streets, other rights-of-way, or others’ properties without permission.

 - Maintain access to your own utility equipment, such as water meters/curb stops.
 It is also important for homeowners to keep their own gas meters clear.
 According to Black Hills Energy, snow-covered meters may operate incorrectly, potentially causing gas flow or carbon monoxide issues.
 More information is available at www.blackhillsenergy.com/safety